Northeastern-Electric-Racing/PM-Dashboard-v2/docs/PrismaMigrationTools.md

 ### What it does

 This command seeds the database, which means populating the database with initial data it requires to run.
-It can be dummy data, basic user accounts, a default language, etc.
+It can be dummy data, basic user accounts, a default language, example data in various states, etc.

 ### Why to use it